briandealwis/ferret/README.md

 ![Ferret in action](site/src/main/resources/doc/ferret-demo.png)

-This context is computed automatically as the program elements are selected in the IDE, and is structured as answers to a set of _conceptual queries_ about those elements.
+This context is computed automatically as the program elements are selected in the IDE (label 1), and is structured as answers to a set of _conceptual queries_ about those elements.
 These conceptual queries are intended to closely match the types of questions developers actually want to answer.